bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_the-demands-and-distinction-of-disciplehsip.md

 >(2 Timothy 4:2) Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine.

 Never loose the ability to receive and make corrections.

 ILLUSTRATION: We always called him tv.

 ###Having God's Favor (It makes a difference who you follow.)

->(John 9:24-30)...
-28 Then they reviled him, and said, Thou art his disciple; but we are Moses' disciples. ...
-30 The man answered and said unto them, Why herein is a marvellous thing, that ye know not from whence he is, and yet he hath opened mine eyes.
+>(John 9:24-30)&hellip; 28 Then they reviled him, and said, Thou art his disciple; but we are Moses' disciples. &hellip; 30 The man answered and said unto them, Why herein is a marvellous thing, that ye know not from whence he is, and yet he hath opened mine eyes.